oasrcode/App-To-Do-Agenda/README.md

 ```

-:alert: In the root of the backend you must create a folder public and inside other named images to store photo
+⚠️: In the root of the backend you must create a folder public and inside other named images to store photo ⚠️

 #### Install ionic node_modules